PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __Pipeline generation__

-To generate the pipeline we create Pipeline object with reference to the workspace and the automl_step.
+To generate the pipeline we create a Pipeline object with reference to the workspace and the automl_step.
 Included in the automl step is the dataset as the training_data parameter.

 ```
 from azureml.pipeline.core import Pipeline